Brzhk/jenkins/getting_jenkins_docker_ready.md

 1. Setting up a Dockerfile that installs Jenkins, Java and required software packages.
 1. Extending the Dockerfile by configuring Jenkins to use my pre-defined Docker Volume for persisting its settings and
-   using it as the default workfolder.
+   using it as the default work folder.
 1. As a result I could write bash scripts in order to backup & restore the Docker Volume.
 Now I was able to resume my immutable container in any state.
 1. Define environment variables to be able to configure my container for specific use cases.
 Being able to control